jorgecarleitao/public-contracts/docs/contracts_api/entity.rst

         This method is used when the crawler updates new contracts.

-    .. method:: add_contract_as_contractor(contract)

-        Updates its data expenses by adding contract's value.

-    .. method:: add_contract_as_contracted(contract)

-        Updates its data earnings by adding contract's value.

-    While :meth:`compute_data` computes the totals by summing all contract's value, :meth:`add_contract_as_contractor` and :meth:`add_contract_as_contracted` updates
-    the totals with using the information of one contract.

 .. class:: models.EntityData

     Data of an entity that is not retrieved from Base, i.e, it is computed with existing data.